 The Australian Taxation Office has delivered on its promise to regularly share its market intelligence about self-managed super funds (SMSFs).
 The ATO has now provided the answers to some of superannuation’s burning questions, such as, ‘Are SMSFs really cheaper than larger super funds?’ and ‘Do SMSFs perform better?’

-In December 2013, the ATO released its fourth report into self-managed super funds, publishing key data about SMSF costs, investment performance, SMSF asset allocation, SMSF demographics, types of trustees, and what SMSFs are doing in pension phase.
+In December 2014, the ATO released its fifth report into self-managed super funds, publishing key data about SMSF costs, investment performance, SMSF asset allocation, SMSF demographics, types of trustees, and what SMSFs are doing in pension phase.

 The latest report gives us an insight, albeit a slightly static and historical insight, into the wealth and behaviour of SMSF trustees.
 For some SMSF trustees, the ATO findings will simply confirm what you already know about SMSFs based on your own SMSF experience.
 For many SMSF trustees and service providers however, the ATO report highlights trends in how SMSF trustees invest, how much SMSFs cost to run, and how much money is flowing into SMSFs.

 Background: This trend towards ATO transparency began in 2009, when the ATO produced a SMSF statistical summary for the Cooper Review.
 The 2009 report contained information from both publicly available and previously unpublished ATO data.
 Two years later, the ATO updated this earlier statistical summary by producing the report, ‘Self-managed super funds: A statistical overview 2008-2009’.
 And again, in April 2012, the ATO released a SMSF report, ‘Self-managed superannuation funds: A statistical overview 2009-10’.
-The third report was released in late December 2012 covering the 2010/2011 year, and the fourth, and latest report, was released in December 2013 covering the 2011/2012 financial year.
-The latest report also includes significant data about the 2012/2013 year.
+The third report was released in late December 2012 covering the 2010/2011 year, the fourth report was released in December 2013 covering the 2011/2012 financial year.
+The fifth report, and the latest report, was released in December 2014 covering the 2012/2013 financial year.
+The report also includes significant data about the 2013/2014 year.

 This article is a snapshot of the ATO’s latest statistical summary.
 Continue reading for the inside story on SMSFs including: